ahorwitz/pipe-sort/README.md

 # pipe-sort
 Compose comparator functions to JavaScript native sort()

-Pretty simple, say you want to sort by arbitrary comparators, starting with the most important one.
-Instead of running sort x amount of times relative to the number of comparators, starting with the least important one, you can pipe them:
+Pretty straightforward, say you want to sort by arbitrary comparators, starting with the most important one.
+Instead of running sort x amount of times relative to the number of comparators, you can compose comparators with pipeC().

+If any comparator returns 0, the value of the next comparator function is called.
+So in this example, if the ages are equal, they are sorted by name, then if the names are equal they are sorted by size, etc.

 ```javascript